freenas/freenas-docs/userguide/plugins.rst

    Installing the Plex Plugin

-The installation takes a few minutes because the system downloads and configures a jail to store the plugin application.
-A confirmation message displays at the bottom of the screen after successfully installing a plugin.
-When applicable, post-install notes are displayed after a successful install.
+Input a :guilabel:`Jail Name`.
+This is the only required setting since multiple installations of the same plugin are supported, but each plugin install requires a unique name.

+Most plugins default to :guilabel:`NAT`.
+This setting is recommended as it does not require manual configuration or multiple available IP addresses and prevents addressing conflicts on the network.

+Some plugins default to :guilabel:`DHCP` as their management utility conflicts with :guilabel:`NAT`.
+It is recommended to keep these plugins set to :guilabel:`DHCP` unless manually configuring an IP address is preferred.

+If both :guilabel:`NAT` and :guilabel:`DHCP` are unset, an IPv4 or IPv6 address can
+be manually entered.

+Click :guilabel:`ADVANCED PLUGIN INSTALLATION` to show all options for the plugin jail.
+The options are described in :ref:`Advanced Jail Creation`.

+To start the installation, click :guilabel:`SAVE`.

+Depending upon the size of the application, the installation may take a few minutes to download and install.
+A confirmation message displays once the plugin installation completes, along with any post-installation notes.

 Installed plugins appear on the :menuselection:`Plugins` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.

 .. note:: Plugins are also added to